zchee/neovim-wiki/Following-HEAD.md

 ### 2018/09/22

 The meaning of the `--embed` and `--headless` flags changed to facilitate better startup behaviour with external UIs.
-An UI embedder (any user of `nvim_ui_attach`) should start nvim using `nvim --embed` but without `--headless`.
-An embedder _not_ using the UI protocol should use `nvim --embed --headless`.
+UI embedders (any user of `nvim_ui_attach`) must start Nvim via `nvim --embed` but **without** `--headless`.
+Embedders _not_ using the UI protocol must use `nvim --embed --headless`.
+See also [#9024](https://github.com/neovim/neovim/pull/9024).

-With `--embed` only, nvim will wait for the embedding process to call `nvim_ui_attach` before sourcing startup files and reading buffers.
-This is so that UI can show startup messages and possible swap file dialog for the first loaded file.
-The process can do requests before the `nvim_ui_attach`, for instance a `nvim_get_api_info` call so that UI features can be safely detected by the UI before attaching.
-However requests before attach (just like `--cmd` commands) cannot access `init.vim` configuration.
+With `--embed` only, Nvim waits for `nvim_ui_attach` **before continuing startup** (user config, reading buffers), so that UIs can deterministically handle (display) early messages, dialogs, etc.  The client can do other requests before `nvim_ui_attach` (e.g. `nvim_get_api_info`) so that Nvim features can be detected before attaching.
+During this pre-startup phase the user config is, of course, not available (cf. `--cmd`).

-For many UI embedders, this will improve startup behavior automatically, by supporting startup messages and swap files prompts.
-But it could be a potentially breaking change for other use cases of `--embed`.
-These can use `nvim --embed --headless` which will replicate the old behavior of embed on master and later releases, and still work with older versions of nvim.
+For most UI embedders this will improve startup behavior automatically, by supporting startup messages and swap files prompts.
+For others, it is potentially a breaking change, which can be easily avoided by specifying `--headless` (thus: `nvim --embed --headless`, which is _backwards-compatible_ for this use-case).

-For an UI that wants to do additional initialization after `init.vim` the following pattern can be used:
+For UIs doing additional initialization after `init.vim` the following pattern can be used:

-Before `nvim_ui_attach` send a single`nvim_command` request with the command `"autocmd VimEnter * call rpcrequest(1, 'vimenter')"`.
-In the `vimenter` method handler the UI can then safely execute any requests, and nvim will only enter normal mode when this handler returns.
+- Before `nvim_ui_attach` send a single `nvim_command` request with the command `"autocmd VimEnter * call rpcrequest(1, 'vimenter')"`.
+- In the `vimenter` method handler the UI can then safely execute any requests.
+- Nvim will only enter normal mode when the handler returns (because `rpcrequest()` is a blocking call).

 ### 2018/06/10